The Methodology

 Image & FX

-Everything you see on screen — cinematography, lighting, production design, visual effects, editing rhythm, and opening/closing credits.
-How well does the film use the visual medium?
+Everything you see on screen — cinematography, lighting, production design, visual effects, editing rhythm, and opening or closing credits.
+This category asks how well the film uses the visual medium.

 Cinematography Editing Production Design VFX Credits